fmaussion/acinn_litsem/README.rst

 Literature seminar ACINN
 ========================

-Simple web for the ACINN literature seminar in glaciology/climatology.
+Simple webpage for the ACINN literature seminar in glaciology/climatology.

 About
 -----

 :License:
-    GNU GPLv3
+    MIT

 :Author:
     Fabien Maussion - fabien.maussion@uibk.ac.at